Twitter is testing a Twitter Lite Android app, first in the Philippines

 But for social networks that are hitting a wall in their domestic and mature market growth, having an app that’s designed for users on lower-end phones and networks is essential.

-You can see the pattern of social sites that have followed this route: LinkedIn launched LinkedIn Lite as an Android app earlier this year, and Facebook Lite was at one point the company’s fastest growing app.
+You can see the pattern of social sites that have followed this route: LinkedIn launched LinkedIn Lite as an Android app earlier this year, and Facebook Lite was at one point the company’s fastest growing app and now has somewhere between 500 million and 1 billion installs.

 Twitter of course, has had a growth problem for years now, so it’s possibly even more urgent that the company rolls the dice sooner rather than later on this one.